lookit/lookit-docs/docs/source/community-study-approval-process.rst

-When you submit the study, you will be prompted to note any non-standard elements that require specific approval per the Terms of Use (e.g., integration of additional about participants from another source) as well as what changes you made based on peer feedback.
+When you submit the study, you will be prompted to note any non-standard elements that require specific approval per the Terms of Use (e.g., integration of additional information about participants from another source) as well as what changes you made based on peer feedback.

 At this point, Lookit staff will review your study, focusing